-(r) Interest-bearing borrowings
+(s) Interest-bearing borrowings

-Interest-bearing borrowings are recognised initially at fair value less attributable transaction costs.
-Subsequent to initial recognition, the unhedged portion of interest-bearing borrowings is stated at amortised cost with any difference between the cost and redemption value being recognised in profit or loss over the period of the borrowings using the effective interest method.
+Interest-bearing borrowings are measured initially at fair value less transaction costs.
+Subsequent to initial recognition, the unhedged portion of interest-bearing borrowings is stated at amortised cost using the effective interest method.
+Interest expense is recognised in accordance with the Group's accounting policy for borrowing costs (see note 3(aa)(ii)).

-(s) Interest and other payables
+(t) Interest and other payables